-Lo-yumtu avot al-banim - Fathers are not to die upon/in front of/on account of their sons ... uvanim lo-yumtu al-avot - and sons are not to die upon/in front of/on account of their fathers ... ish bechet'o yumatu - a man who breaches covenant is to go through the death spiral by himself.
+Lo-yumtu avot al-banim - Fathers are not to be put to death in front of or die on account of their sons ... uvanim lo-yumtu al-avot - and sons are not to be put to death in front of or die of/on account of their fathers ... ish bechet'o yumatu - a man who breaches covenant is to go through the death spiral by himself.
 Deuteronomy 24:16.

 One of the surest litmus tests of personal or cultural spiritual health is how one, or a society, thinks and speaks about fatherhood, fatherly discipline, and patriarchal influence.
 So let's play a little game of 'word association'.
 Here are the words: Father.
 Fathers.
 Fatherhood.
 Fatherly counsel.
 Fatherly example.
 Fatherly discipline.
 Patriarchal influence on society.
 Do words like these stir up positive emotions in you - or do they engender negative - even uncomfortable ones.
+The Holy One places an incredibly high value on masculinity in general and on patriarchy in particular.
+The Holy One created masculinity, and in no way does He consider maleness 'toxic' - at least by design.
+Masculinity is a biological presentation, based on specific chromosonal combinations, that is present from the instant of conception; if toxicity subsequently enters the picture, it is neither because of nor peculiar to masculinity.
+Toxicity is genderless - and results from extended dalliance of any human being with any of the 'big 5' serpentine influences that affect mortal humans since the Fall -i.e.ra [KJV 'evil'], shachat [KJV 'corruption', or repeated deviations from Divine Will], chamas [KJV 'violence' or cruelty], vanity, and folly.

-The Holy One places an extremely high value on patriarchy; and Torah absolutely insists that we promote, encourage, and empower the Divinely ordained relationships between fathers and their children and between children and their fathers.
+In direct contrast to modern pop psychology 's radical 'anti-maleness' models, Torah encourages human beings to promote, pursue, diligently cultivate, and do everything possible to empower the Divinely ordained relationships between fathers and their children and between children and their fathers.
 The issue is never going to be whether you think your father - or any father-figure other than the Holy One - was perfect.
-Fathers should not be expected to be perfect any more than mothers - or any other human beings are.
+Fathers should not be expected to be perfect any more than mothers - or any other human beings - are.
 The issue is simply do you or do you not honor the plan of the Holy One for fatherhood and embrace the God-ordained role of fathers and patriarchal males?
-In other words, have you let the world/the cultures make you either androphobic -i.e. afraid of men- or a misandrist - a hater/devaluer of all things masculine?
+In other words, have you let the world/the cultures make you either androphobic - i.e. afraid of men- or a misandrist - a hater/devaluer of all things masculine?
 Welcome to the next critical crossroads of Covenant life!